SidonTheTroll/Erstes-Jahr/IP/10-emerging-trends.md

 Artificial Intelligence (AI) refers to the ability of machines or computers to learn by adjusting it to the latest things just like a human being.

+- They usually run on algorithms.

 It brings out the following things:

 1. It can mimic human thoughts and behavior (learning from mistakes, catching new ideas, etc)
 2. It acts in a very human like way: intelligent, rational and ethical (take decision in a right way)

+More the data is fed to the AI, the better results it will give.

 Therefore they are designed and programmed to: